embiimob/Sup/README.md

 Optional:
-launch example altcoin mazacoin using the buttons provided   project site -->  https://github.com/mazacoin/maza
+launch example altcoin mazacoin using the buttons provided   https://github.com/mazacoin/maza

 ** all transactions in this trading demonstration were entered using   http://Apertus.io

 ** see example transaction JSON to begin testing the entry of your own blockchain objects